≪Hatsumode Spot≫ Takao-san Yakuo-in Temple

 |Venue||Takao-san Yakuo-in Temple|

-Even outside the summit, you can see the sunrise from the precincts of Takao-san Yakuo-in Temple and the Kasumidai observatory.
+In addition to the summit, you can see the first sunrise in the precincts of Takao-san Yakuo-in Temple and the Kasumidai observatory.